Who We Are

 Yet his management principles, while glaringly obvious once understood, are not practiced by the majority of managers in all institutions including government, universities, business, and public service organizations.

-To slightly paraphrase Harvard's Ted Levitt: "If God creates only an occasional genius… He has no choice but to to enable others to frequently repeat and broadly disseminate the messages of a distant master…"
+To slightly paraphrase Harvard's Ted Levitt: "If God creates only an occasional genius… He has no choice but to enable others to frequently repeat and broadly disseminate the messages of a distant master…"

 Helping Managers Prepare for a Rapidly Arriving, Disruptive Future